Harvey Guzzini Faro Rise & Fall Pendant Lamp

 Period: 1970s – Mid-Century Modern.

-Designer: Harvey Guzzini, the design team of the company, led by Luigi Massoni.
+Designer: The design team of the company, led by Luigi Massoni.

 Manufacturer: Harvey Guzzini, Recanati, Italy, today named iGuzzini.

-Other versions: Also made with a standard cord.
-Made as a floor lamp and a table lamp.
+Other versions: This Harvey Guzzini Faro rise & fall pendant lamp was also made with a standard cord.
+It also exists as a floor lamp and a table lamp.
 Produced in red, orange, white, transparent brown…

 Faro: Italian word for lighthouse.